 SEO is in a continual state of transformation.
-Searchers’ habits, search engine algorithms, search optimization techniques, they all change all the time.
-SEO is dynamic and those who understand that and keep working on optimizing their websites will claim the top search engine rankings.
-Here’s a selection of major SEO trends to expect next year, based on the key SEO trends that have emerged this year.
+Searchers’ habits, search engine algorithms, search optimization techniques — they change all the time.
+SEO is dynamic and those who understand this and keep working on optimizing their websites will claim the top search engine rankings.

 • Google+ Integration Will Become More Important

 Google+ has already been integrated into search results: Google+ posts are quickly picked up and pluses are also promoted by search engines (Google at least).
-In 2013 the social media platform is set to become even more important, so much so that even those search engine marketers who until now could afford not to use Google+ because they did well on Facebook or Twitter will have to embrace it.
+In 2013, Google’s social media platform is set to become even more important.
+So much so that even those search engine marketers who until now focused exclusively on Facebook and Twitter cannot afford not to use it.

 • Press Releases Will Boost Credibility More than Other Types of Content